digitalautonomy/wahay/.gitlab/issue_templates/Story.md

 ((If there's something else that needs to be noted, resources or links, it should be put here))

-/title "As a WHO I want to WHAT so that WHY"
 /label ~"State: Backlog" ~"To be estimated" ~"Story"